TonyStark679/Enhanced-Virtuality/README.md

 ---

-🧠 Qwen isn't working
+🧠 Qwen Isn't Working

 Check that the model exists:

 ls -lh ~/jarvis/models/

-Then check "llama-cli":
+Then check:

+llama-cli

+with:

 which llama-cli